-This article is all about defibrillators – what they are and how to use them
+All about defibrillators: what they are and how to use them.

 With speedy emergency treatment, chances of survival shoot up by a whopping 80%.